rns/kollos-luif-doc/manual.md

 [todo: string containing a Lua pattern? ]

-[todo: string containing a PCRE regex? rename to Regexes then]
+[todo: string containing a PCRE regex?
+In my (Jeffrey's) opinion, no, *not* PCRE's.  *Way* too big.
+There will be a facility to add your own lexer.
+I'd like the default one to be minimalist. ]

 ### Comments